 Q: If you were on a desert island and could take just 5 pieces of gear, what would they be?

-A: My best mic, my best mic pre-amp, my computer (loaded with the best software), a guitar, and a keyboard.
+A: My best mic, my best mic pre-amp, my computer (loaded with the best software), a keyboard and some killer headphones.